Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: A concrete example

-Next, we should recall that inflation is not supposed to continue indefinitely, but must stop at some point (even if something like 80 e-folds of expansion are accomplished in its while) the quantity that is being discarded in the arguments of \cite{Polarski-Kiefer} is not, strictly speaking, zero (in any of the senses that can be given to this statement, as discussed above).
+Finally, we should recall that inflation is not supposed to continue indefinitely, but must stop at some point (even if something like 80 e-folds of expansion are accomplished while it lasts) the quantity that is being discarded in the arguments of \cite{Polarski-Kiefer} is not, strictly speaking, zero (in any of the senses that can be given to this statement, as discussed above).
 One can argue that is extremely small, and thus negligible, but in order to do that one would have to face other issues: 1) In comparison to what is it to be taken as small? certainly not as its contribution to the commutator of field and momentum conjugate is concerned.
 2) Why should we trace over it? presumably because the quantities are to small to be measured, but this, of course, can only mean, ``to be measured by us with current technology" as there is no possibility of arguing about the un-measurability of those quantities by other conceivable beings, or even by future generations of humans.

-This reliance on what is experimentally accessible to us with our current technology (or that which the author envision as being attainable in the relatively near future) is prevalent throughout the analysis in \cite{Polarski-Kiefer}: We find it in the separation of the field $y$ and momentum conjugate $ P$ in their equations 24, and 25 of their work, and the reliance on the existence of modes characterized by the functions $f_{k2}$ and $g_{k1}$ that ``become vanishingly small" as a result of inflation.
-These are thus considered as unobservable, negligible, etc.
+This reliance on what is experimentally accessible to us (or that which the author envision as being attainable in the relatively near future) is prevalent throughout the decoherence type of analysis.
+We find this, in \cite{Polarski-Kiefer}: for instance, when considering the separation of the field $y$ and momentum conjugate $\pi $ (equations 24, and 25, of that work, which correspond to equations (\ref{PK24}) and (\ref{PK25}) of this manuscript ) and the reliance on the existence of modes characterized by the functions $f_{k2}$ and $g_{k1}$ that ``become vanishingly small" as a result of inflation.
+These are thus considered as unobservable, negligible, etc. As we have indicated, such reliance, is unacceptable for a theory that is supposed to explain our own origins.